Bixilon/glm/README.md

 This project isn't limited to *GLSL* features.
 An extension system, based on the *GLSL* extension conventions, provides extended capabilities: matrix transformations, quaternions, data packing, random numbers, noise, etc...

-This library works perfectly with *[OpenGL](https://www.opengl.org)* but it also ensures interoperability with other third party libraries and SDK.
+This library works perfectly with *[OpenGL](https://www.opengl.org)*, but it also ensures interoperability with other third party libraries and SDK.
 It is a good candidate for software rendering (raytracing / rasterisation), image processing, physic simulations and any development context that requires a simple and convenient mathematics library.

 *GLM* is written entirely in Kotlin, but can be also used from Java.
-It is a platform independent library with no dependences other than [kotlin-unsigned](https://github.com/elect86/kotlin-unsigned) for unsigned support and [kotlin-test](https://github.com/kotlintest/kotlintest) for testing.
+It is a platform independent library with no dependencies other than [kotlin-unsigned](https://github.com/elect86/kotlin-unsigned) for unsigned support and [kotlin-test](https://github.com/kotlintest/kotlintest) for testing.

 For more information about *GLM*, please have a look at the [manual](https://github.com/kotlin-graphics/glm/wiki) and the original [API reference documentation](http://glm.g-truc.net/0.9.8/api/index.html).
 The source code and the documentation are licensed under both the [Happy Bunny License (Modified MIT) or the MIT License](https://github.com/kotlin-graphics/glm/wiki/Manual#section0).